d-murashkin/lead_detection/README.md

 * 64Gb RAM (might work with 32Gb, but not tested)
 * multiple core/processor systems are recommended

-Before any of the scripts is run it is highly recommended to install an [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment from the ```environment.yml``` file.
+To avoid possible conflicts with the requires libraries it is recommended to install [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and create a new environment as described below.

 Run
 ```bash